johnparn/gatsby-client-routes/README.md

 - gatbsy-plugin-intl redirec works.
 Pointing browser to `/profile/test1` redirects to `/en/profile/test1` or whatever preferred locale.

+- Changing locale is honoured, the pages are translated.

 ---

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->